DiazAilan/angular-app-review/README.md

   npm start
   ```

-- To run the server with the mocked database (using `json-server`), which will serve the locations data, use:
+- To run the server with the mocked database (using a Node instance), which will serve the locations data, use:

   ```bash
   npm run serve